Mithers/Data_Science_Portfolio/README.md

 #Project Miles Ahead(In Progress)
 Building off of the [Deep Jazz](https://github.com/jisungk/deepjazz) project conducted by Ji-Sung Kim - Project "Miles Ahead" will attempt to enhance Deep Learning Jazz Generation by utilizing [TensorFlow](https://www.tensorflow.org/).

+Through the use of Music21 and matplotlib, I will then perform Exploratory Data Analysis and robust Data Visualization to explore the music created by the model.

 *Project is in progress and will be updated as work is completed.*

 #Project NEO(In Progress)